doorlockd/doorlockd-client/README.md

 	# or use git tracked file:
 	# ln -s systemd.doorlockd.service /etc/systemd/system/doorlockd.service

+### install logrotate
+copy and edit incase you use filebased and wish to use logrotate logfiles.

+	install -m 644 logrotate.d.doorlockd /etc/logrotate.d/doorlockd

 ## create admin user
 Create, list or update admin user using admin-cli: